CONSELF/conself-docs/content/manual/simulation-process.md

 #### DISK MANAGEMENT

-CFD and FEM simulations are quite expencive in terms of storage resources.
+CFD and FEM simulations are quite expensive in terms of storage resources.
 According to the subscription you are using, a limit is applied to the storage available to your user.
 If you filled the amount of storage available it is possible to:

 - [Download]({{< ref "results.md#downloads" >}}) the results of completed case in your local machine
 - Erase old cases which are no more in use.